 4. E. Coli

-Escherichia coli, more popularly known as E. coli, is another well-known foodborne illness.
+Escherichia coli, more popularly known as E. coli, is another common foodborne illness.
 This large and diverse group of bacteria includes both harmless and pathogenic strains that live in the intestines of humans and animals.
 E. coli often gets transmitted through contaminated water or food or through contact with infected animals or people.

 There are six harmful types of E. coli, but the most commonly discussed one is Shiga toxin-producing E. coli, or STEC.
 Also referred to as verocytotoxin-producing E. coli or enterohemorrhagic E. coli, this pathogen is most commonly associated with large outbreaks and is usually the one reported in the news.
 Symptoms of STEC infections vary, but often include stomach cramps, diarrhea and vomiting.
 Kidney failure is a frequent side-effect of the infection.
 Most cases of STEC infections are mild, but can be severe or life-threatening, especially for at-risk populations.
 Unless complications occur, many people recover from E. coli-related illnesses within eight days.